 No. None of the vaccines authorized or under review for use in the U.S. are made with the live virus that causes a COVID-19 infection or would make you sick.

 Yes.
-The vaccines are effectively protect against severe disease caused by the dominant variants that are currently circulating, including the Delta variant.
-However, recent data suggests that the effectiveness rate may decrease (wane) over time and booster shots may be needed.
+The vaccines are effectively protect against severe disease caused by the dominant variants.
+However, data suggests that the effectiveness rate may decrease (wane) over time and booster shots may be needed.
 An effective vaccine protects against severe disease, hospitalization, and death.

 Now.
-Everyone age 6mos. and over who lives, works, or goes to school in New York State is eligible to be vaccinated here.
+Everyone age 6 months and over who lives, works, or goes to school in New York State is eligible to be vaccinated here.